sscs-ose/sscs-ose-code-a-chip.github.io/ISSCC25/submitted_notebooks/current_mirror_ota_optimization/README.md

   - ALIGN layout generator available at https://github.com/ALIGN-analoglayout/ALIGN-public with installation instructions.
 The executable command "schematic2layout.py" must be accessible from a users $PATH environmental variable
   		- This script also contains a cell to install this, although it takes about 45 minutes to run the cell

-The following commands can be used to install magic and ngspice using Ubuntu
+The following commands can be used to install magic, ngspice, and ALIGN using Ubuntu

 ```
 sudo apt update